Apple Pay

 Two-step purchase cancellation request format

-Thus, a correct payment request in the Apple Pay method must include project and payment IDs, and the signature:
+Thus, a correct purchase request by using the Apple Pay method must contain the project and payment identifiers, as well as signature.

 Callback format